 Unless the lecithin is clearly labeled, as in “soy lecithin,” you won’t know if it’s made from palm.

-Report your symptoms to FDA
+Report symptoms from palm oil to FDA

-This can create awareness and alert the FDA that palm oil is causing health issues.
+This will create awareness and alert the FDA that palm oil is causing health issues.
 At the very least, it may make them require companies to list palm oil derivatives on ingredient labels like companies must do in Europe.

 Allergic to palm oil